 We believe it is our responsibility to develop the literacy and numeracy skills for all our pupils.
 Using the Early Years Foundation Stage Strategy and National Curriculum as a basis, age-appropriate progression in knowledge for each core and foundation subject has been identified.
 This is mapped out to ensure coverage of identified knowledge is secured across KS1 and KS2.
 We carefully select the sequence of when, what and how knowledge is taught and subject leaders work actively to review this aspect regularly.

-We use an enquiry-based, collaborative learning approach to provide opportunities for pupils to transfer knowledge to their long term memory.
-Our topic based curriculum allows children to practice and embed knowledge and skills in a cross curricular way.
+We use an investigative, child-led learning approach centred around a real purpose and audience for learning.
+Our topic-based curriculum allows children to practise and embed subject specific knowledge and skills in order to transfer knowledge to their long-term memory.
 Topics are planned to lead towards an endpoint (showcase) event.
-Within every topic the purpose for learning is to build up a body of knowledge in order to present the knowledge gained.
-This repeated practising of key concepts help children to embed their learning into their long term memory and gives a realistic purpose for learning.
+Within every topic a deep body of knowledge for each subject is built up in order to present the knowledge gained.
+This repeated practising of key concepts helps children to embed their learning into their long-term memory and gives a realistic purpose for learning.
 Teachers use a range of strategies throughout lessons in order to address misconceptions and allow all children to achieve.